Tobacco Road (film): Production

 Studios attempted to acquire the screen rights to the novel from 1933.
 RKO Pictures and Warner Bros. considered buying the rights, the first intending to assign Charles Laughton in the lead role, but were discouraged from doing so.
 In March 1940, Columbia Pictures showed interest, but was informed that Tobacco Road was on the list of banned titles.
 Eventually, 20th Century Fox gained the rights in August 1940, with RKO as its main competitor.
 It was believed that Fox won due to the success of The Grapes of Wrath (1940).
-They were the main preference of the copyright holders Erskine Caldwell and Jack Kirkland, who were reluctant to sell the rights unless the film "would be picturized honestly and fearlessly."
+They were the main preference of the copyright holders Erskine Caldwell and Jack Kirkland, who were reluctant to sell the rights unless the story "would be picturized honestly and fearlessly."

 Initially, Henry Hull was sought from Metro-Goldwyn-Mayer to reprise the main role previously portrayed on Broadway.
 However, in October 1940 he was revealed to be only in consideration, along with Walter Brennan and Henry Fonda.

 Much to the "immense satisfaction of the studio", John Ford was signed on as the director as early as March 1940.
 On production, he commented in a December 1940 interview: "We have no dirt in the picture.
 We've eliminated the horrible details and what we've got left is a nice dramatic story.
 It's a tear-jerker, with some comedy relief.
 What we're aiming at is to have the customers sympathize with our people and not feel disgusted."
 The decision was most likely a result of a November 1940 warning that "many religious folk throughout the nation may be offended by the religious aspects."

 Casting was a huge problem, and it was reported that producer Darryl F. Zanuck and director Ford deliberated for weeks.
 Marjorie Rambeau and Gene Tierney were cast in November 1940.
 Most other cast members were signed on in the same month.
 Ford personally insisted that Charley Grapewin be cast as Jeeter, because of their previous collaboration on The Grapes of Wrath.
 To portray Dude, William Tracy had to diet and lose teeth.
 On his role, Tracy commented in a December 1940 interview: "It's a swell part.
 It's one you can sink your teeth in, if you have your teeth."

 While in production, Tobacco Road was thought to be received as even greater than The Grapes of Wrath.
 Filming was initially set on location in Georgia, but to avoid any controversy, the studio decided in November 1940 that the film would be shot in the studio on closed sets.
 To further prevent the film from being banned before its release, there was no publicity.